 The Copenhagen Sakura Festival is well known for featuring many Japanese cultural performances.
 Every year, you will experience both traditional and modern Japanese culture through the performances on stage, amidst the blossoming Sakura trees.

-Here was the program for Copenhagen Sakura Festival 2025:
+Here is the program for Copenhagen Sakura Festival 2026:

 Program explanation